francoisschwarzentruber/sea/README.md

 ## How to use the engine

-- The map is described in the spreadsheet map.csv.
+- The map is described in the spreadsheet map.ods.
 Each cell is a tile.
 - Assets are in the corresponding folder.
 The name of the files are XXX.png where XXX are the labels in the cells of the spreadsheet.
-- x is the player.
+- write player in the cell where the player should start.
 - Use upper case for obstacles.
 - Lower case for regular decor.
-- Greek letters for passages.
+- Greek letters or numbers for passages.
 - objXXXX for objects to collect.
-- and if needed write some scripts in script.js
+- and if you need special scripts, write them in script.js

+## Save the progression

+For saving your current game session, just copy the URL.
+Objects and position of the player are directly stored in the URL.

 ## Roadmap

 Coming soon:
-- title screen
-- ennemies
-- music
-- sound
+- ennemies, at some point...